This is the web version of my newsletter. Subscribe to get it delivered to your inbox every Thursday.

 Step 3 - Report Generation (Monthly)

-My Secret Sauce: Every client has a business context profile I maintain including industry keywords, conversion actions, competitive landscape insights, seasonal patterns, and historical wins that worked.
+My Secret Sauce: I maintain a business context profile for every client.
+That includes their industry keywords, their conversion actions, their competitive landscape, their seasonal patterns, and what’s worked for them historically.

-Here’s what happened to my client retention when my reports became valuable.
+Here’s what happened to my client retention when my reports became genuinely valuable.

 - Report engagement rate: under 20%